AGalanis97/Direct-shotgun-metagenomics-pub/README.md

 #### 3. Useful scripts
 It contains bash scripts used to generate mocks and evaluate kraken2.
 Mostly for archive purposes and distribution.

-This repository makes use of the here R package.
-When running the code from scripts, there is no need to change working directories - all paths are relative to the R project file located in this repository.

 <summary> <span title='Click to Expand'> current session info </span> </summary>